linhtetaung-mm/linhtetaung-mm/README.md

 I like puzzles and good at playing them too...especially with games in numbers and patterns.

-Some game-solving algorithms I wrote myself are - Crack Code Puzzle(game webpage and solving algorithm), Fill One-line puzzle(solving algorithm) and Slider Numbers puzzle(solving Algorithm).
+Some game-solving algorithms I wrote myself are - Crack Code Puzzle(game webpage and solving algorithm), Fill One-line puzzle(solving algorithm), Slider Numbers puzzle(solving Algorithm), Magic Number Puzzle(Rotate Number Puzzle), Math Pieces Puzzle, Find Paths Puzzle.

-All these three puzzles can be found on https://play.google.com/store/apps/details?id=com.psp.brainmindgames&gl=US
+All these puzzles can be found on https://play.google.com/store/apps/details?id=com.psp.brainmindgames&gl=US

 <!---
 linhtetaung-mm/linhtetaung-mm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.